 Because this was our last day, we went out for a celebratory dinner where we enjoyed some dancing and tequila shots. 🙂

-Day 10 was our last day in Ghana.
+Day 10 was the last day of our trip to Ghana.
 I slept in which felt AMAZING and had a truly relaxing day.
 We went to Accra Mall and shopped a bit.
 I also bought some beautiful baskets from a street vendor near our hotel that I will treasure forever.

 We packed up and left for the airport extra early and enjoyed a nice dinner and some drinks at the hotel before leaving for the US!